Madina Masjid & Islamic Centre: Prayers

 Madina Masjid & Islamic Centre holds 5 daily prayers and weekly Friday sermons.
 Sermons are given in Bengali, English and Arabic.
 The prayer hall has a combined capacity of 1000 worshippers, including the extension to the mosque built in 2014.

 Maktab Classes

 The Masjid provides evening Quran and Hifz classes for children.
-Madina Masjid & Islamic Centre also holds Darul Qirat – a summer course that teaches authentic recitation of the Quran.
+Madina Masjid & Islamic Centre annually holds Darul Qirat – a summer course that teaches authentic recitation of the Quran.